uw-dims/dims-finalreport/docs/source/recommendations.rst

 Ansible control can be quickly rebuilt, quickly reconfigured, and much more easily debugged and diagnosed.

-Rather than use SSH to log into hosts, whenver possible use ``ansible`` ad-hoc mode.
+Rather than use SSH to log into hosts, whenever possible use ``ansible`` ad-hoc mode.
 The ability to invoke modules directly using ``ansible`` not only helps learn how the module work, but it also allows very powerful manipulation of any or all hosts in the inventory at once.
 This makes debugging, configuring,